dfinity/interface-spec/spec/index.md

     A canister is considered frozen whenever the IC estimates that the canister would be depleted of cycles before `freezing_threshold` seconds pass, given the canister's current size and the IC's current cost for storage.

-    Calls to a frozen canister will be rejected (like for a stopping canister).
+    Calls to a frozen canister will be rejected with `SYS_TRANSIENT` reject code.
 Additionally, a canister cannot perform calls if that would, due the cost of the call and transferred cycles, would push the balance into frozen territory; these calls fail with `ic0.call_perform` returning a non-zero error code.

     Default value: 2592000 (approximately 30 days).